jocgir/go-template-base/README.md

 // ...
 ```

-## Why using that implementation instead of the original

-So, what are the benefits of this implementation?
+## What's different in this implementation

 ### Handling non standard return functions